baileyherbert/utimes/README.md

 });
 ```

-If you need to set all three timestamps to the same value, pass a single timestamp as the `options` parameter.
-Passing `0` as the value will prevent any changes to the file(s).
+To set all three timestamps to the same value, pass a single millisecond timestamp.
+Passing `0` will immediately return without making any changes to the file.

 ```ts
 utimes('/path/to/file', 447775200000);